nz-govt-moe-sigals/BASE/05.Deliver/03.System/Core/_Readme/readme.blank.ADDING ANEW MODULE.md

     are still duplicates of Module01.
 So far we have seen no issue due to this (it appears the Guids are automatically updated by Visual Studio in the next step).
 * In visual Studio:
-  * Create a new Solution Folder: `Module32`
+  * Create a new Solution Folder: `ModuleXX`
   * In the following specific order, add the new *.csproj files to the new Solution Folder:
     * App.ModuleXX.Shared
 	* App.ModuleXX.Domain
 	* App.ModuleXX.Infrastructure
 	* App.ModuleXX.Application
+  * Via Find and Replace, perform a find on the Entire Solution for `Module01` (case-insensitive) and change any references to Module01 to ModuleXX only for files that are located in the ModuleXX folders.
   * Update the References on each project.
 They will be pointing to the Core Assemblies (Good), but they will also still be pointing to App.Module01 assemblies (not good).
 Update them as follows:
     * App.ModuleXX.Shared
 	  * App.Core.Shared (no change)
 	* App.ModuleXX.Domain